VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 Second series I watched was [Sparkle on Raven](https://www.youtube.com/playlist?list=PLuSEX5dm72SFhpVyM7Bqm456A3XnVrHKu) which is made by SOMEONE idk who the channel is owned by really.
 Anyway it was also good it's not really about anything it's moreso just focused on maximizing parody and got some good jokes using/focused on  animation/audio/tropes.

 After that I was basically just doing nothing.
 I did Anki in the morning so I was chilling.
-I went to a ramen shop again today though, and it was probably the best ramen I've had so far honestly.
+I went to a ramen shop called Menya Togashi today though, and it was probably the best ramen I've had so far honestly.
 The broth wasn't like just full of oil and shit so it was great to finish up.

 ![Goated ramen](./sendai54.jpg)